 If you have any arrears on a HP agreement, it has to be included in your DRO and after a DRO you are not allowed to make any repayments to those arrears.
 There is no discretion here.
 If a friend or relative can take over paying this debt you may still be able to keep the item.

-Some HP agreements have a term which says that the agreement is terminated if the borrower becomes insolvent, which includes having a DRO.
+Some HP agreements have a term that says that the agreement may be terminated if the borrower becomes insolvent, which includes having a DRO.
 If this is the case, then the debt has to be included in your DRO.
 If you are unsure about this, your Approved Intermediary will be able to tell if this applies to you.

 If you do not have any arrears, then you can choose to leave the HP debt out of your DRO application.
 The future payments you need to make to the lender will be allowed if the item is classified as “part of the basic domestic needs of the debtor and his family”.
 You need to discuss this with the Approved Intermediary putting forward your DRO because it is a complex area.

 What happens if you forget to include a debt?